Actions

 Number of Acts: 3

-Genocide City Zone, also known as Cyber City Zone, is a scrapped level from Sonic the Hedgehog 2 on the Sega Mega Drive.
-With graphics designed primarily by Tom Payne, it was to be a 3 act zone with a mechanical or industrial theme, but was dropped due to time restraints.
+Genocide City Zone, also known as Cyber City Zone, is a scrapped Zone from Sonic the Hedgehog 2 on the Sega Mega Drive.
+With graphics designed primarily by Tom Payne, it was to be a three-act Zone with an industrial theme, but was cut due to time constraints.

 Like most levels of the game, Genocide City was envisioned by Hirokazu Yasuhara and Yasushi Yamaguchi.
 Yamaguchi drew some initial concept art for the level[2] and delegated in-game graphics responsibilities to Tom Payne.
 Graphics for the level and maps were produced, but before the contents were added to the game proper, a decision was made to axe the level due to time restraints.

-According to Sonic 2 level designer Tom Payne, the name "Genocide City" being chosen was due to the development team's "not quite complete grasp of the English language."[1]
-During an interview with Payne, he went on to say that the team "may have been looking for a name that sounded dangerous," which resulted in the name "Genocide City"[1].
+According to Payne, the name "Genocide City" being chosen was due to the development team's "not quite complete grasp of the English language."[2]
+During an interview with him, he went on to say that the team "may have been looking for a name that sounded dangerous," which resulted in the name "Genocide City"[2].
 It is now believed that Cyber City was the name conceptualized later on in order to remedy the zone's former name.

 In the "Simon Wai" prototype of Sonic the Hedgehog 2, Genocide City is listed in the level select, but selecting it simply brings the player to a empty level.
 Chemical Plant Zone music plays with Emerald Hill Zone's palette, and the player will simply fall to their death at the bottom of the stage.
 Enabling debug reveals that the only objects in this level are the two default objects, a ring and a teleport monitor.
 Beyond the camera's sight is a couple blocks of Emerald Hill Zone tiles.